 The instrument flight portion of a PPL syllabus should be a course-within-a-course, starting with basic aircraft control, proper scanning techniques, and relating inside to outside, instruments to horizon.
 The hood should not be used until these basics are covered.
 Then the lesson plans should progress from attitudes and movements through basic aircraft control, exercises 5 to 9, and then 11.
 This should be spread out over multiple flights.
 If you are teaching more than attitudes and movements and basic scanning technique for the first instrument session, you are moving too fast.
 Also, leave the hood on the back seat.
 You can put your student under the hood once you progress to straight and level flight, late in the first session, or even not until session 2.

 Lesson plans and in-flight teaching notes are essential for this part of your flight test.
 Don’t wing it.
 Be prepared.

-As for basic flight skills, you need to be able to fly the airplane to a level of 3 or 4 (CPL standard with no major errors) on your flight test.
-This is readily available information, yet people keep coming to instructor rating flight tests who can’t meet a PPL standard.
+As for basic flight skills, you need to be able to fly the airplane to a level of 3 or 4 (CPL standard with no major deviations) on your flight test.
+This is readily available information, yet people keep coming to instructor rating flight tests who can’t even meet a PPL standard.
 I see major handling and technique errors far too frequently on instructor flight tests.
 This should not happen.
 You need to be able to walk the walk, confidently and consistently.
 Adequate practice and effective mentoring are essential to ensure that your flight skills are adequate on your flight test.
 Are you listening, recommending instructors???